Korean Radish Kimchi (kkakdugi) Recipe

 • Add the radishes into a clean air-tight container.
 Press down the radishes while filling up the container.
 It will help release any air bubbles.

-• Leave some room on the top of the container for the kimchi to expand.
+• Leave some room at the top for the kimchi to expand during the fermentation process.

 • Leave the kkakdugi in room temperature 1-2 days to ferment, away from direct sunlight.
 If it's cold, I leave it out at room temperature 2 days.
 If it's warm , I leave it at room temperature 1 day.